-Contents
+Table of Contents

-Section A - Business and Performance 4
+Section A - Business and Performance 5

-A.1 Business.
-4
+A.1 Business 5

 A.2 Underwriting Performance 7

+Income Statement - Technical Account 9

 A.3 Investment Performance 10

-A.4 Performance of other activities

-A.5 Events after the reporting period 12

-A,6 Any other information

-B.1 General information on the system of governance 13

-B.2 Fit and Proper Requirements 27

-B.3 Risk Management System including ORSA 30

-B.4 Internal Control System 35

-B.5 Internal audit Function 36

-B.6 Actuarial function 37

-B.7 Outsourcing 41

-B.8 Any other information 45

-Section C - Risk Profile 45

-C.1 Underwriting Risk 46

-C.2 Market Risk 47

-C.3 Credit Risk 47

-C.4 Liquidity Risk 48

-C.5 Operational Risk 48

-C.6 Other material risks 49

-C.7 Any other information 49

-Section D - Valuation for Solvency Purposes 50

-D.1 Valuation of Assets 50

-D.2 Valuation of Technical Provisions 55

-D.3 Valuation of Other Liabilities 60

-D.4 Alternative Methods of Valuation 63

-D.5 Any Other Material Information

-Section E - Capital Management

-E.1 Own Funds 62

-E.2 Capital Objectives and Policies 63

-E.3 SCR and MCR 64

-E.4 Use of the duration-based equity risk sub-module in the calculation of the SCR 65 E.5 Differences between the standard formula and any internal model used 65 E.6 Non Compliance with MCR and SCR during the period 65 E.7 Any Other Material Information 66

-This Solvency and Financial Condition Report (SFCR) has been prepared to allow IDA Insurance Limited ('IDA' or 'the Company') to comply with the Pillar III reporting requirements under Directive 2009/138/EC and associated Regulations ('the Solvency II Directive').

-IDA Insurance Limited maintains a robust system of governance which is commensurate to the nature, scale and complexity of the Company's activities and its risk profile.
-The system of governance revolves around the Board and its Committees - the Investment Committee and Risk and Compliance Committee; with key functions outsourced to external service providers in line with the Company's Outsourcing Policy.
-The mainstay of the system of governance is the risk management system: which is designed to ensure that all the material risks are identified; and that policies and procedures are in place to assess their potential impact and to adequately report them, so that they can be managed or mitigated.

-This financial period is from 1st January 2020 to 31st December 2020 whilst the comparative figures cover a period from 1st July 2018 to 31st December 2019.
-During the period under review, the Company registered a loss after tax amounting to € 56,788 (Profit after tax for the year ended 31st December 2019: €494,667).
-Direct premiums written by the Company during this period amounted to € 4,151,875 (18 months ended 31st December 2019 € 8,624,969).
-Claims performance deteriorated with claims incurred net of reinsurance for the period amounted to €1,285,896 compared to €1,575,220 for the 18 months ended 31st December 2019.
+A.4 Performance of other activities.
+11

+A.5 Events after the reporting period 11

+A.6 Any other information 11

+Section B - System of Governance 11

+B.1 General information on the system of governance 12

+B2.
+Fit and Proper Requirements 29

+B.3 Risk Management System including ORSA

+B.4 Internal Control System 48

+B.S Internal Audit Function 49

+B.6 Actuarial Function 51

+Section C - Risk Profile

+C.1 Underwriting Risk 60

+C.2 Market Risk 61

+C.3 Credit Risk 61

+C.4 Liquidity Risk 62

+C.5 Operational Risk 62

+C.6 Other material risks

+C.7 Any other information 64

+Section D - Valuation for Solvency Purposes 65

+D.1 Valuation of Assets 65

+D.2 Valuation of Technical Provisions 70

+D.3 Valuation of Other Liabilities

+D.4 Alternative Methods of Valuation

+Section E - Capital Management 78

+E.1 Own Funds 78

+E.2 Capital Objectives and Policies 80

+E.3 SCR and MCR

+E.4 Use of the duration-based equity risk sub-module in the calculation of the SCR 83

+E.5 Differences between the standard formula and any internal model used 83 E.6 Non-Compliance with MCR and SCR during the period 83 E.7 Any Other Material Information, 83

+This Solvency and Financial Condition Report (SFCR) has been prepared to allow IDA insurance Limited (\IDA' or 'the Company') to comply with the Pillar II reporting requirements under Directive 2009/138/EC and Associated Regulations (\the Solvency II Directive).

+IDA Insurance Limited maintains a robust system of governance which is commensurate to the nature, scale ad complexity of the Company's activities and its risk profile.
+The system of governance revolves around the Board and its Committees the Investment Committee and Risk and Compliance Committee; with key functions outsourced to external service providers in line with the Company's Outsourcing Policy.
+The mainstay of the system of governance is risk management system: which is designed to ensure that all the material risks are identified; and that policies and procedures are in place to assess their potential impact and to adequately report them, so that they can be managed or mitigated.

+This financial period is from 1st January 2021 to 31st December 2021.
+During the period under review, the Company registered a loss after tax amounting to €1,148,963 (loss after tax for the year ended 31st December 2020: €275,151 (restated)).
+Direct premiums written by the Company during this period amounted to €4,616,609 (31st December 2020 € 4,151,875).
+Caims performance deteriorated with claims incurred net of reinsurance for the period amounted to €2,099,501 compared to €1,315,997 for the year ended 31st December 2020.